 Properties and Applications of Polyurethane Foams

 General Plastics’ polyurethane foams are smooth, uniform, and grain-free cell structures that support very fine surface finishes.
-The products can be easily cut, shaped and carved even with common woodworking tools.
-The foams can be machined or CNC-milled without producing static, and do not contain glass fiber fillers or glass-beads that can affect foam strength or damage cutting tools.
+The products can be easily cut, shaped, and carved even with common woodworking tools.
+The foams can be machined or CNC-milled without producing static, and do not contain glass fiber fillers or glass-beads that can affect foam strength or damaged cutting tools.

 General Plastics’ LAST-A-FOAM series is CFC and VOC-free and does not release toxic fumes or leach chemicals into the surroundings.
 The materials are flame- retardant and biologically and chemically inert, and hence are resistant to fungal growth and insects.